CMHayden/Data-Analysis-of-a-Document-Tracker/Readme.md

 ### Views by country and continent

 We want to analyse the data in terms of country and continent.
-The application should take a string as input which identifies a document (UUID), and return a histogram of the views by country.
+The application should take a string as input which identifies a document (*UUID*), and return a histogram of the views by country.
 Using this data, we want to also group the countries by continents and generate a new histogram.

 ### Views by browser

+We want to identify the most popular browser.
+We must examine the *visitor_useragent* field and count the number of occurrences for each value.
+It should return a histogram of all browser identifiers of the viewers.
+Finally, we must process the data and display a histogram using the browser name (eg, chrome or mozilla) instead of name, version and OS.

 ### "Also likes" document suggestion functionality